agrawal101/agrawal101/README.md

 - Build AI-driven products and scalable solutions as an entrepreneur
 - Continue exploring the intersection of System Design + AI to architect future-ready applications

-✨ This format highlights:
-- Your ongoing AI journey
-- Experience in a clean timeline
-- Strong tech stack (so keywords pop up in recruiter searches)
-- Clear future vision

 ---

 ### 🔧 Tech Stack